Pulmonary Embolism – Diagnosis, Symptoms, and Treatment

 - Coughing up blood (hemoptysis)

-Patients frequently have evidence of a deep vein thrombosis such as swelling, pain, warmth, and redness in one leg.
+Patients with pulmonary embolism frequently have the signs and symptoms of a deep vein thrombosis such as swelling, pain, warmth, and redness in one leg.

 If your doctor suspects pulmonary embolism based on symptoms and signs, they may call 911 and direct you to the nearest emergency department for further evaluation.
 This is a medical emergency that typically requires hospitalization.

 In the hospital, they will order an EKG (electrocardiogram) and ultrasound of the heart (echocardiogram) to evaluate the heart’s function and structure.
 One of the most commonly used studies to confirm a pulmonary embolism is called a CT angiography – a CT scan evaluating for interruptions of blood flow to the lungs.
-Occasionally, your doctor will order a study called a V/Q scan, which looks for ventilation and perfusion abnormalities in the lung.
+Occasionally, your doctor will order a study called a V/Q scan, which looks for an imbalance between the flow or air and blood within the lungs.

 Your doctor will also likely order blood tests such as an arterial blood gas, CMP (comprehensive metabolic panel), CBC (complete blood cell count), and coagulation studies (PT/INR, PTT).
-If they think you could have systemic lupus erythematosus they will typically order an antinuclear antibody (ANA) and anti-double-stranded DNA antibody (anti-DS DNA).
+If they think you could have systemic lupus erythematosus, an uncommon cause of deep vein thrombosis, they will typically order an antinuclear antibody (ANA) and anti-double-stranded DNA antibody (anti-DS DNA).

 Your doctor will also usually evaluate for genetic disorders that lead to blood clot formation.
 These include: